What is cancer?

 - Stop smoking.

 - Be active.

 - Limit your exposure to sunlight or tanning beds.

 If you are a cancer survivor, these same lifestyle habits can help you stay healthy.

 Seeing your doctor regularly can also help.
 Depending on your age and medical history, your doctor will probably run tests (called screenings) to try to detect the early signs of certain cancers.
 For most types of cancer, the sooner the cancer is found and treatment begins, the better your chances of recovering.

-Radiotherapy uses radiation—in the form of a special kind of X-ray, gamma rays or electrons—to damage cancer cells so that they can’t multiply.
+Radiotherapy uses radiation to damage cancer cells so that they can’t multiply.
+The radiation is in the form of special X-rays, gamma rays, or electrons.
 There is usually no pain during this kind of therapy.
 Depending on the area that is treated, side effects from radiation damage to normal tissues may occur.
 Your doctor can tell you what to expect.
-Radiotherapy is sometimes the only treatment needed, or it may be used with other therapies.
+Radiotherapy is sometimes the only treatment needed.
+It can also be used with other therapies.
 A combination of surgery and radiotherapy may be used for tumors that grow in one place.

 Chemotherapy is usually used when the cancer has spread to other areas in the body.
 Chemotherapy can also be used in combination with surgery and radiation.
-Sometimes the tumor is surgically removed and then chemotherapy is used to make sure any remaining cancer cells are killed.
+Sometimes the tumor is surgically removed.
+Then chemotherapy is used to make sure any remaining cancer cells are killed.